Updated September 2, 2020

 No Subsidy?
 You May Want an Alternative

-For the 2020 coverage year, unsubsidized ACA premiums average $331 per month for the lowest-cost bronze plan, $442 for the lowest-cost silver plan, and $501 for the lowest-cost gold plan.
+For the 2020 coverage year, unsubsidized ACA premiums averaged $331 per month for the lowest-cost bronze plan, $442 for the lowest-cost silver plan, and $501 for the lowest-cost gold plan.

 If you don’t qualify for a premium tax credit through an exchange, you’ll have to pay full price for an individual major medical plan — no matter where you buy it.
 You may want to look at short-term health insurance or other alternatives such as faith-based or health sharing ministries (more on these in a moment).